differentialprivacy/differentialprivacy/_posts/2025-04-06-subsampling.md

 In the next post, we're going to look a little deeper at when the story above breaks down.
 When do we need to pay in privacy or accuracy for privacy amplification by subsampling?

+If you want to dig deeper into privacy amplification by subsampling, see, e.g., [this survey](https://arxiv.org/abs/2210.00597) and the references therein.

 ---